-The Proposal is wholly located within previously cleared agricultural paddocks, which contain little ecological value.
-Planted trees surround the edges of the Proposal have been avoided, with particular focus on avoidance in areas supporting larger planted River Red-gums due to the habitat value they provide within the landscape and their contribution to a native wildlife corridor.
+The footprint of the Proposal is located within previously cleared agricultural paddocks, which contain little ecological value.
+Planted trees surrounding the edges of the Site have been avoided, with particular focus on avoidance in areas supporting larger planted River Red-gums due to the habitat value they provide within the landscape and their contribution to a native wildlife corridor.
 It is understood that additional vegetation screening plantings will be located surrounding the Solar Farm, which will in future contribute to the wildlife habitat corridors whilst screening the development from the surrounding environment.